The Anti-Homoness of Straight Hipster Politics: On Homo Family Values and the Question of Political Change

 Being a good teenager, I just completely ignored him.
 I was not going to be blocked from what I needed to heal.

 I hope we have the courage to teach our youth that lesson: sometimes holy trouble will look like totally ignoring religious people.
 Sometimes, even as your hand is being swatted away by church folks, you just have to keep reaching out your hand and ripping off huge chunks of bread, of justice, of healing.
+Even on Sundays, in the name of Jesus, you may have to find the courage and tenacity to resist cruel dominion.

 IV.